ConcernedCitizen2025/Project2025-Assistant/_questions/093-environmental-protection-clean-water-air-standards.md

 ---
 layout: question
-title: "Environmental Protection"
+title: "Environmental Protection in Project 2025: Changes to Clean Water and Air Regulations"
+description: "Analyze Project 2025's proposed changes to federal environmental regulations, focusing on clean water and air standards.
+Explore the potential risks to public health, ecosystems, and regulatory accountability."
 ---

+# Environmental Protection in Project 2025: Changes to Clean Water and Air Regulations

-### *What are the proposed changes to federal regulations on environmental protection, particularly concerning clean water and air standards?*
+## *What are the proposed changes to federal regulations on environmental protection, particularly concerning clean water and air standards?*

-# Project 2025’s Proposed Changes to Federal Environmental Regulations: A Detailed Analysis

 **Introduction**

-Environmental protection, particularly concerning clean water and air standards, has been a cornerstone of U.S. federal regulations for decades.
-Project 2025 proposes significant changes to these regulations, aiming to streamline processes, reduce regulatory burdens on businesses, and shift more control to state and local governments.
-This analysis explores the proposed changes, their potential impacts on environmental quality, public health, and the broader implications for U.S. democracy.
+Project 2025 proposes significant reforms to federal environmental regulations, specifically targeting clean water and air standards.
+The plan focuses on reducing regulatory burdens for businesses by narrowing the definition of federally protected waters and easing restrictions on greenhouse gas emissions and pollutants like ozone.
+Additionally, Project 2025 aims to shift more control over environmental policies to state and local governments.
+While these changes aim to promote economic growth, they raise concerns about the potential weakening of protections for public health, natural resources, and accountability.

 **Proposed Changes to Clean Water Standards**